Primary Schooling in India: Meaning, Importance, Top Schools

 10 shares

-Primary schooling is the bedrock of an individual’s development.
-This phase of schooling prepares nascent minds for personal and social life.
+Primary schooling lays the foundation of our development and understanding of the world This phase of schooling prepares nascent minds for personal and social life.
 The availability of quality education during this phase empowers children to become sensitive and sensible adults of tomorrow.
 The provision of wholesome and comprehensive education to children in primary classes (Classes 1 to 5) will also add to the growth, development, and prosperity of the nation.
-Teachers or instructors must channelise the energy of a child at this stage and help them explore new interest areas.
+Teachers or instructors must channel the energy of a child at this stage and help them explore new interest areas.

 Significance of Primary Schooling

 The government of India has recognised the importance of primary education in its Right of Children to Free and Compulsory Education Act, (RTE) 2009.
 This Act guarantees free education to children enrolling in primary sections of schools.
-According to this act, it is the duty of the central, state, and local governments to establish primary schools for children.
+According to this act, the central, state, and local governments must establish primary schools for children.
 There is no screening procedure or capitation fee for admission to government schools offering primary education.
 In addition, the private schools of India also give the utmost importance to students of Classes 1 to 5.

 Significance